Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series

 This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 Prior to 1988 the category was not gender specific, thus was called Outstanding Guest Performer in a Comedy Series.
 These awards, like the other "Guest" awards, are not presented at the Primetime Emmy Award ceremony, but rather at the Creative Arts Emmy Award ceremony.

+Beginning with the 77th Primetime Emmy Awards, performers are no longer eligible in guest acting categories if they were previously nominated for a lead or supporting award for playing the same character role in the same series.

+Nathan Lane has received the most nominations in this category with 7 winning once for the Hulu comedy series Only Murders in the Building in 2022.
+Mel Brooks has received the most wins in this category for his role in the NBC comedy series Mad About You in 1997, 1998, and 1999.